fabianogarcia00/ecoleta/README.md

 ## 💻 Project

-Ecoleta is a marketplace that helps people find recycle collection points efficiently.
+Ecoleta is a marketplace that helps people find recycling collection sites efficiently.

 ## 🔖 Layout